valora-inc/wallet/CONTRIBUTING.md

 If you're considering making what might be a substantial change, we strongly encourage you to reach out to the Valora engineering team first.
-We might have suggestions that guide the implementation and make it easier to integrate into Valora. `#valora-dev` on Valora's [Discord server](./README.md#community) is a great way to contact us.
+We might have suggestions that guide the implementation and make it easier to implement a high-quality change to Valora with the least amount of work. `#valora-dev` on Valora's [Discord server](./README.md#community) is a great way to contact us.

 ### Please make sure your PR